-The Perfect 7 Day Montenegro Road Trip Itinerary
+The Unmissable 7 Day Montenegro Road Trip Itinerary

 Are you dreaming of visiting Montenegro yet?
 If not, you need to be!
 Montenegro has been one of my all-time favourite countries.
 Last year was the second time I visited the country and was lucky enough to spend 7 weeks exploring.
 Yep, that’s right, I said 7 weeks and I know you only have 7 days.
 So I have picked my favourite places that are must-visits to add to your Montenegro Road Trip itinerary.

 If you enjoying cheap destinations, nature, beautiful landscapes, delicious food and friendly locals then you will absolutely love Montenegro as much as I do.
 Montenegro is a true gem of the Balkans and combines dramatic mountains and active holidays with seaside towns where there’s not much to do but enjoy the sunshine and food.

 On my last trip, I caught the bus from Croatia into Montenegro and even though the countries border each other they are so different.
 Upon crossing the border, the tourists disperse and the prices drop.
 Always a good sign for the budget traveller.
 Montenegro is quite a small country but has a lot to see, so use this guide to help plan your perfect 7 day Montenegro road trip.